AsmaBenHmidene/food-sales-predictions/README.md

 >Supermarket Type3 shows the highest sales average (3700).

->Supermarket Type 1 come in the second position (2400 sales' average) even though they are the main type among all outlets.
+>Supermarket Type 1 come in the second position (2400 sales' average) even though they are the main type among all outlets(65% Vs 11% for supermarket Type3).

 #### Visual 3
 ![sample image](image2.png)

 >  Regular products represent the principle sales and more specifically seafood.
 Fruits and vegetables come in the second position even though they represent the main products offered for sales.

-> For Low fat item, starchy foods represent the most selled product..
+> For Low fat item, starchy foods represent the most selled product.

 #### Visual 4
 ![sample image](image3.png)